mosswg/AES/readme.md

 # How it works
 ## Overview
 There are a different number of rounds based on the key size (128-bit, 196-bit, or 256-bit).
 This project uses 128-bit keys because they require the least amount of work.
-The steps are the same for each key size you just do more of the same step for the larger keys.
+The only step that is different with different key sizes is the [Key Expansion](#key-expansion).
+All the other steps are the same for each key size.
 The AES algorithm is broken into rounds.
-They also include a few initial steps and a few proceeding steps.
-The bytes of the message are referred to as the "state".
+There are also a few initial steps and a few proceeding steps.
+The bytes of the message are referred to as the "state". \
+\
 AES operates within a [GF(2^8) finite field](#finite-field-math).
 While understanding finite field arithmatic is not strictly necessary for understanding AES implemations it is necessary for understanding the math behind the algorithm. \
+\
 Note: The state is stored as a vector of 32-bit integers.
 However, due to the way AES operates it is stored rotated from the way operations are done.
 This means that each 32-bit value in the vector is a column rather than a row.